DanielCS117/CannabisDiseaseSegmentation/README.md

 🔹 F: GUI Inference with Mask Overlay
 A graphical user interface built with PyQt6 allows users to load images and perform inference locally.
 Predicted masks are overlayed on the original image with adjustable transparency, aiding visual interpretation.
+A virtual environment was necessary to avoid compatibility issues.

 The main functions include methods to calculate the pixels per class (to determine the percentages of regions of each class), a method to initialize the model and load the weights trained for the task, a method to update the prediction labels, another to define correction recommendations, another to load an external image, and others to generate the prediction mask overlay.
 Of course, there are also the standard methods for manipulating interface parameters (zoom, transparency and buttons) and the general methods for running the application.